-Many changes have occurred for the 1989 season.
-A new track design was wider and featured fewer switch backs for quicker lap speeds and room for passing.
+Many changes occurred for the 1989 season.
+A new track design was wider and featured fewer switchbacks for quicker lap speeds and room for passing.
 Heading the driver changes was Robby Gordon.
 Gordon earned a ride with Team Toyota this year after winning the Super 1600 championship last year at age 19.
-Gordon was also honored this year by being named to the AARWBA Auto Racing All America team for 1989.
+Gordon was also honored this year by being named to the AARWBA Auto Racing All-America team for 1989.
 Gordon replaced Steve Millen, last year’s sport truck champion, who has left to compete in the IMSA GTO series.

 Also entering the sport truck wars this year was Rob MacCachren.
 MacCachren made his debut last year at the Coliseum but is a regular Jeep team member for 1989.
 Another new driver was David Ashley who entered with a Ford.

-Missing from the sport truck battles were Team Mazda.
+Missing from the sport truck battles was Team Mazda.
 The company pulled its stadium support this year because of MTEG rule changes.
-This left Glenn Harris as the only Mazda mounted entry — wearing General Tire colors.
-Team Mazda’s three truck entry will be truly missed as they were Toyota’s most formidable competition for the last several years.
+This left Glenn Harris as the only Mazda-mounted entry — wearing General Tire colors.
+Team Mazda’s three-truck entry will be truly missed as they were Toyota’s most formidable competition for the last several years.
 The two teams routinely exchanged blow for blow throughout the series to keep the action high.

-During qualifying of the Grand National Sport Trucks Robbie Gordon managed to set second quickest time and Danny Thompson was fastest.
+During qualifying of the Grand National Sport Trucks, Robbie Gordon managed to set the second quickest time and Danny Thompson was the fastest.
 When they lined up for heat one Dan Esslinger sat on the pole with Ivan Stewart next to him.
 Esslinger took the early lead with Stewart’s Toyota in tow.
 Robbie Gordon sat behind his mentor and after two laps Stewart found a hole around Esslinger.
 Gordon foresaw Stewart’s move and passed Esslinger also.
 With the taste of victory flowing, Gordon set his sights on teammate Stewart.
-On the following lap Gordon slipped inside Stewart for the lead.
+On the following lap, Gordon slipped inside Stewart for the lead.

 Once in the clear Gordon showed why he was picked for Team Toyota, as he pulled away and left Stewart for the win.
 Appearing in his first race for Toyota the young Gordon let the Grand National Sport Truck drivers know he was prepared to race.
 Second went to teammate Ivan Stewart and Danny Thompson managed third.
 Fourth went to Glenn Harris and Frank Arciero, Jr. was fifth.
 Roger Mears suffered power steering problems in the Nissan entry and did not start.

 In the second 4-wheel ATV heat Marty Hart took advantage of a turn two pile up and stole the lead.
-Once out front Hart used the open space to put some serious real estate between him and a threesome arguing over second.
-Sean Stubbs, Charles Shepherd and Joel Bontoux fought for second place until Stubbs clipped a parked ATV and blew a tire.
+Once out front, Hart used the open space to put some serious real estate between him and a threesome arguing over second place.
+Sean Stubbs, Charles Shepherd, and Joel Bontoux fought for second place until Stubbs clipped a parked ATV and blew a tire.
 Shepherd took over second and Bontoux finished third.
 Fourth went to Sean Finley and fifth was Chris Couto.

 When the UltraStocks came out only seven of the nine cars entered lined up.
 Lloyd Castle sat on the pole, with Jeff Elrod sharing the front row.
-On the start Castle took the lead and he and Elrod were scrapping like two junk yard dogs around the sweeper but Castle held on.
-On the next lap Elrod managed to hold on in the rough section to take the lead.
+At the start Castle took the lead and he and Elrod were scrapping like two junkyard dogs around the sweeper but Castle held on.
+On the next lap, Elrod managed to hold on in the rough section to take the lead.
 Back in the pack, while arguing over last place with David Kreiler, Tim Lewis’ aerodynamic Porsche flew up on the fence.
 The race was stopped and a tow truck and skip loader were needed to extract him.

 In the first 250cc Pro Motorcycle UltraCross Chris Young put his Suzuki out front from the word go and held on for the win.
 Young was dogged by Brian Manley all through the race.
 Manley finished second ahead of Michael Jones and fourth went to Jeff Hicks.
 Denny Stephenson was fifth.